cbiffle/rtiow-rust/README.md

 To compare the performance of the Rust codebase to Shirley's C++ codebase (on Github), I've used the following settings:

-- Scene: final scene from book 2, with the texture-mapped Earth sphere removed (because I couldn't be bothered to implement it in Rust yet).
+- Scenes: Cornell box with rectangular prisms, and final scene from book 2, with the texture-mapped Earth sphere removed (because I couldn't be bothered to implement it in Rust yet).
+- C++ and Rust using the same scene data structures (bounding volume hierarchies for certain dense areas, simple vectors everywhere else).
 - Computer: Skylake Thinkpad (Intel i7-8550U, 4 cores / 8 threads).
 - `rustc` 1.33.0.
 - GCC 8.2.1.